 This image shows the protein-protein interactions within a plant cell.
-About 700 proteins and several thousand interactions were identified, but when the scientists tried to plot the resulting interaction network in 2D they ended up with what they called a "ridiculum" - just a mess of lines with no meaning.
+About 700 proteins and several thousand interactions were identified, but when the scientists tried to plot the resulting interaction network in 2D they ended up with what they called a "ridiculum"-just a mess of lines with no meaning.

 In Datascape we can plot the data over a large subjective space.
-The vertical axis is showing frequency - how many other proteins each protein interacts Each points size is its age - how long has it been in the cell, and each link is colour coded against the 6 tests which were carried out.
-A force graph was then used to lay the data out so that the large clusters were readily visible, as were the proteins connected to the main and other clusters. smaller cluster.
+The vertical axis is showing frequency - how many proteins other each protein interacts with.
+Each points size is its age - how long has it been in the cell, and each link is colour coded against the 6 tests which were carried out.
+A force graph was then used to lay the data out so that the large clusters were readily visible, as were the proteins not connected to the main clusters, and other smaller cluster.

 Arabidopsis Interactome Mapping Consortium (2011) Evidence for network evolution in an Arabidopsis interactome map.
-Science 333(6042): 601-607.
+Science 333(6042): 601-607. data cubes.
+The brain likes immersive experiences because they mimic the way the real world works.